scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 Layout uses CSS grid with a fallback for browsers with no CSS grid support.

-There are a number of responsive layouts predefined in the design system.
-You can create your own layouts if you need something that is not predefined in the design system.
+There are a number of responsive layouts provided in the design system.
+You can create your own layouts if you need something that is not already defined in the design system.

 ## Example: Article layout